WowDevs/jM2converter/README.md

 ##What's yet to be implemented :
 * BC to LK up-conversion.
+* MDX to Classic up-conversion (needs MDX support in jM2lib first)

+##Known issues :
+* Some particles are not displayed.
+* Ribbons are sometimes funky.
+* Colors may go weird, like yellow instead of purple.

 ##Credits :
 * Thanks to all the guys who test this to find bugs ;) !